 The target for spending from General Fund operating revenue in the annual Capital Budget – to finance debt service on projects proposed for funding with debt and those proposed for funding with cash (pay-as-you-go projects) - shall be equal to a minimum of 6 to 8% of the Prior Year’s General Fund operating revenue (PYGOR).
 The 6% to 8% shall be comprised of the following:

-2% of the Prior Year’s General Fund operating revenue shall be targeted for building renewal and equipment replacement on a pay-as-you-go basis.
+2% of the Prior Year’s General Fund operating revenue shall be targeted for building improvements, new asset purchase, and equipment repair or replacement on a pay-as-you-go basis.

 4% to 6% of PYGOR shall be targeted to fund debt service on non-excluded debt-financed projects.

 If in any year funds needed for the Capital Budget recommended to Town Meeting are below the minimum target of 6% of the Prior Year’s General Fund Operating Revenue, the difference in revenue allocated for this purpose shall be appropriated into a capital stabilization fund to offset the costs of future capital projects.
+For the purpose of this policy, the value of excluded debt may be considered when considering the minimum target of 6% of PYGOR.

 The term for which debt is issued shall comply with the limits in Massachusetts General Law.
 Notwithstanding these limits, debt maturities should be equal to or less than the useful life of the asset being financed.